Quantization of a Black-Hole Gravity: geometrodynamics and the quantum phase-space formalism: Abstract

 \section{Abstract}

-Quantum gravity is effective in domains where both quantum effects and gravity are important, such as in the vicinity of space-time singularities.
-This paper will investigate the quantization of a black-hole gravity, particularly the region surrounding the singularity hidden inside the event horizon.
-Describing the system with a Hamiltonian formalism, we apply the covariant integral method to find the Wheeler-DeWitt equation of the model.
-We find that the quantized system has a discrete energy spectrum, and the time coefficient $g_{00}$ provides the dynamics for this model in a non-trivial way.
-In a semi-classical analysis, different configurations for the phase space of a Schwarzschild black hole is obtained.
+Quantum gravity is effective in domains where both quantum effects and gravity are essential, such as in the vicinity of space-time singularities.
+This paper will investigate the quantization of a black-hole gravity, particularly the region surrounding the singularity at the origin of the coordinate system.
+Describing the system with a Hamiltonian formalism, we apply the covariant integral quantization method to find the Wheeler-DeWitt equation of the model.
+We find that the quantized system has a discrete energy spectrum in the region inside the event horizon.
+Through the Kantowski-Sachs metric, it is possible to correlate the entropic time, which gives the dynamics for this model, to the cosmic time in a non-trivial way.
+Different configurations for the phase space of a Schwarzschild black hole are obtained in a semi-classical analysis.
+For lower-energy states, the quantum corrections result in singularity removal and wormhole formation.